WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 - top-1: source address
 - top-0: size of memory region in bytes

+A trap occurs if:
+* any of the accessed bytes lies outside the source or target memory
+* the source offset is outside the source memory
+* the destination offset is outside the target memory

 ### `memory.fill` instruction

 Set all bytes in a memory region to a given byte.
 This instruction has an